rackerlabs/support-how-to/content/dedicated-hosting/add-cpu-to-server-or-hypervisor.md

    <img src="{% asset_path dedicated-hosting/add-cpu-to-server-or-hypervisor/hypervisor2.png %}" />

-7. In the Preferred Maintenance Schedule section, you can choose to have the work done at any time by selecting the 'Anytime' checkbox.
+7. In the Preferred Maintenance Schedule section, you can choose to have the work done at any time by selecting the **Anytime** checkbox.
 Otherwise, fill out the remaining maintenance details to have the work completed in a scheduled maintenance window.

 8. Select **Create Ticket**.